Mightyfrong/gallifreyan-translation-helper/README.md

 Translation takes the input string through 3 steps:

-1. PhoneticUnits - input is broken up into words and each word into its constituent sounds, which are either consonants or vowels.
+1. **Phonetic Units** - input is broken up into words and each word into its constituent sounds, which are either consonants or vowels.
-2. CotGlyphs - consecutive PhoneticUnits are grouped into Doctor's Cot glyphs, which can represent up to 2 consonants + 1 vowel.
+2. **Cot Glyphs** - consecutive PhoneticUnits are grouped into Doctor's Cot glyphs, which can represent up to 2 consonants + 1 vowel.
-3. Drawing - outline and decoration info are looked up for each CotGlyph and drawn on the canvas.
+3. **Drawing** - outline and decoration info are looked up for each CotGlyph and drawn on the canvas.